dvarilek/laravel-snap/README.md

 > [!NOTE]\
 > Currently, there is no way to restore only specific attributes using some RestorationDefinition equivalent to SnapshotDefinition

-***
+### Race Conditions
+Concurrent snapshotting and rewinding operations by different users can lead to inconsistent behavior.
+Laravel Snap prevents these race conditions by using Laravel's atomic locks feature.
+Once a lock is acquired, it waits until the operation finishes before allowing other processes to proceed.

+The cache lock names and timeouts can be configured inside the package's config file under 'concurrency'.

-## Event Hooks
+### Event Hooks
-While working with snapshots, you can hook into the snapshotting and rewinding processes.
+While working with snapshots, you can hook into the snapshotting and rewinding processes:

 ```php
 use Dvarilek\LaravelSnap\Models\Concerns\Snapshotable;